xrdocs/8000/_tutorials/8000-software-xr7-usb-boot.md

 - Creation of a bootable USB drive
 - USB boot invocation

-Info: Configuration will be erased.
+**Info:** Configuration will be erased.
 Content of harddisk: partition will not be erased during this operation.
 USB boot is different than factory-reset operation.
+{: .notice--primary}

 ## USB Drive Preparation
 A bootable USB drive is created by copying a compressed boot file into a USB drive.
 The USB drive becomes bootable after the contents of the compressed file are extracted.